ya-ning/example-projects/README.md

   Presenting advanced JavaScript.

 Natour, a website for an imaginary outdoor company.
   Presenting advanced CSS, writing by SASS, includes animation, flexbox and grid layouts.

-The RWD part is building at the moment.
+Trillo, an app for an all-in-one booking app.
+  Presenting advanced CSS, writing by SASS, includes animation, flexbox and grid layouts.

 Components, fancy web components includes log in form, image hover effect and loading animation.
   Presenting advanced CSS.